All eight on board downed plane were Ukrainian, Defense Ministry spokesman says

-The plane’s altitude was too high to be fired upon from the ground with a portable missile system, a statement from Ukrainian President Petro Poroshenko said.
+The plane’s altitude was too high to be fired on from the ground with a portable missile system, according to a statement from Ukrainian President Petro Poroshenko.

 The plane was hit with “a more powerful missile weapon that was probably used from the territory of the Russian Federation,” the statement said.